BubbatheVTOG/i3-Teal-and-Grey/README.md

 <li>implement xautolock to auto lock the screen.
 <li>Remove chrome from getting pixel boarders.
 <li>Add icons to ipaddr and datetime sections of i3blocks.
+<li>Get better icons for nm-applet and pa-applet
+<li>Git mv the bg picture and .i3blocks.conf to the i3 folder (possibly moving to symlinking the git repo to my local files).